MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/upstream-sources.md

 ## Enable upstream sources

-If you don't have a feed already, follow the instructions below to create one, and make sure that you check the *upstream sources* checkbox to enable them.
+If you don't have a feed already, follow these instructions to create one, and make sure that you check the *upstream sources* checkbox to enable them.
 If you already have a feed, move to the [next step](#add-maven-central-upstream) to add Maven Central as an upstream source.

 [!INCLUDE [](../includes/create-feed.md)]